 Ava Linda Feliz-Sutter

-Scholar of Romance Language Literature & Religion, fiction writer, and interdisciplinary artist.
+Writer, interdisciplinary artist, and student of literature, language, and religion.
 Drawn to all that is strange, surreal, sacred, and transcendent.

 About

-Ava Linda Feliz-Sutter is a writer, interdisciplinary artist, and undergraduate scholar at Wesleyan University in Middletown, Connecticut, where she studies Romance Languages and Literatures with concentrations in Spanish and French, alongside a minor in Religion.
-Her academic and creative pursuits traverse the realms of language, literature, philosophy, and religion.
+Ava Linda Feliz-Sutter is a writer, interdisciplinary artist, and undergraduate at Wesleyan University in Middletown, Connecticut, where she is completing an Honors B.A. in Romance Languages and Literatures (Spanish and French), with a minor in Religion.
+Her academic and creative pursuits move within and across language, literature, philosophy, and religious thought.

-This site is a growing archive of her fiction, essays, research, and artwork, alongside occasional ruminations and reflections on the questions, fascinations, and wanderings that continue to shape her path.
+This site gathers her fiction, academic writing, research, artwork, music, and occasional reflections on the wanderings, passions, curiosities, and preoccupations that continue to shape her path.

 Research Interests

-Theorists and Scholars: Marisol de la Cadena; Eduardo Viveiros de Castro; Rodolfo Kusch; James Maffie; Miguel León-Portilla; Eduardo Kohn; Walter Mignolo; Jacques Derrida; Georges Bataille; Julia Kristeva; Hélène Cixous; Luce Irigaray; Sigmund Freud; Carl Gustav Jung; Mircea Eliade.
+Theorists, Thinkers, and Scholars: Rodolfo Kusch; Miguel León-Portilla; James Maffie; Marisol de la Cadena; Eduardo Kohn; Walter Benjamin; Georges Bataille; Jacques Derrida; Julia Kristeva; Hélène Cixous; Luce Irigaray; Sigmund Freud; Carl Gustav Jung.

 “Tú, que me lees, ¿estás seguro de entender mi lenguaje?